Compilations, Small Books, and Biography

 Listen to excerpts from The Secret Path read by Christopher Reeve.

 Brunton’s amazing narrative tells us of his deep meditations at the feet of the Sphinx, his eerie and illuminating night alone in the Great Pyramid, and his insight into the Osiris myth.
-Alongside his explorations of ancient Egypt’s monuments and gods, Brunton encounters a variety of occultists, and even manages to become initiated into the deadly art of snake charming!
-In order to clarify what the mind and body are capable of and to distinguish various forms of yoga and magic from true spirituality, Brunton searches out—and finds—a variety of hypnotists, magicians, mystics, and even a bona-fide snake charmer.
+Alongside his explorations of ancient Egypt’s monuments and gods, Brunton encounters a variety of remarkable people.
+He searches out—and finds—a variety of hypnotists, magicians, mystics--and even manages to become initiated into the deadly art of snake charming!
 While the reader will very likely be startled by some of the unusual (or conservative) elements of this book, Brunton himself was neither enamored of the occult, nor constrained by the academic; at the same time, he did not eschew the company of either.
-His main intent is to introduce us to the panorama of viewpoints that exist in Egypt and that swirl around the central mystery of the mind-body relationship.
+His main intent was to introduce the panorama of viewpoints that exist in Egypt and that swirl around the central mystery of the mind-body relationship.
+He sought to clarify what the mind and body are capable of and to distinguish various forms of yoga and magic from true spirituality.

 His frank interview with the then head of Islam proves relevant today, and his descriptions of the Hajj remind us of the beauty and inspiring faith of Mohammed’s true followers.